johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 ### Authorization Configuration

-We need a way to store our app-specific Twitter authentication information so that Twitter can authenticate that our application can access its API and retrieve user information.
-Previously, we registered our app on `https://apps.twitter.com` and noted our token and secret.
+We need a way to store our app-specific GitHub authentication information so that GitHub can authenticate that our application has permission to access its API and retrieve user information.
+Previously, we registered our app with GitHub and were provided a Client ID and Client Secret.
+We'll need to embed this information somewhere in our app for when it attempts to communicate with GitHub.

 It's common practice to store this type of authorization information in its own Node.js module.
-We'll use this information when we contact the Twitter API, so we'll export it and make it available to `require` in other parts of our app.
+We'll use this information when we contact the GitHub API, so we'll export it and make it available to `require` in other parts of our app.
 Create a new file named `auth.js` in the `/app/config` directory.

 _auth.js_: